-- School ranks vary from state to state.
+School ranks vary from state to state.

-- Educational advisors offer their advice.
+Educational advisors offer their advice

-- Requirements may vary from school to school.
+Requirements may vary from school to school

 Do you think laws and regulations are the only things America has to get your head spinning on the education system?
 Wait until you get to the requirements you'll need.
-When you're browsing around the schools, you'll be amazed at how the requirements may vary.
+When you're browsing around the schools, you'll get amazed at how the requirements may vary.
 One school may need this, but then the other school doesn't need that.

-- The grading system can be confusing at times.
+The grading system can be confusing at times.

 Even for the average American, the grading system can be a confusing thing.
 Sure, it's got the GPA and the other standard scores.
 Still, there's no denying that the grading system cannot always be a reliable thing, especially when collected for applications to attend high school and college.
 There's even variation on how somebody will interpret the grades before accepting a student.

-- Being able to participate in class proactively
+Being able to participate in class proactively

 But in America, they're able to go beyond what's on the board and discuss further.
-That's meaningful because it gives the students a sense of community and camaraderie with the teacher and fellow students.
+That's meaningful because it gives the students a sense of community and brotherhood with the teacher and fellow students.

-- The scheduling system allows for flexibility and management in upper levels.
+The scheduling system allows for flexibility and management in upper levels.

-- Parental involvement is included (a lot)
+Includes Parental involvement (a lot)

 While many education systems in the rest of the world don't have the parents do much other than monitoring their children in their educational journey, the American education system is quite heavy on parental involvement.

-So you got the idea of how things work in the American education system, but the next question to ask yourself is: what's the cost?
+So you got the idea of how things work in the American education system, but the following question to ask yourself is: what's the cost?
 You might think it's easy to grab a paper and a pen and write it down like it's a math problem.
 But what you'll be going up against is a lot harder than you thought.

 As you'll no doubt see, the cost of enrolling in the American education system is going to have you make some very challenging decisions.
 It's well-known that the national average cost is $10,000, but it can go even higher to $20,000 depending on the school.
-Add to that; this is just the about the private school system.
+Add to that; this is just about the private school system.